-The best Samsung Galaxy S7 Edge and S7 deals - January 2017
+The best Samsung Galaxy S7 Edge and S7 deals - July 2017

-Whether you've been making do with an old S5 or you're simply ready to ditch your existing S6 or S6 Edge, the Galaxy S7 and S7 Edge are sure to set your upgrading senses tingling.
+Whether you've been making do with an old S5 or you're simply ready to ditch your existing S6 or S6 Edge, the Galaxy S7 and S7 Edge are now around for steal - thanks to the arrival of the S8 and S8+.

-And that's completely understandable: Samsung's new handsets may look rather similar to their predecessors, but the extra power and return of much-missed features such as microSD makes these feel like the ultimate Galaxy smartphones.
+Samsung's S7 handsets may look rather similar to their predecessors, but the extra power and return of much-missed features such as microSD makes these feel like the ultimate Galaxy smartphones.

 If you're still sitting on the fence, check out our reviews of the Galaxy S7 and S7 Edge, but if you've made up your mind and are ready to take the plunge, read on.